jaiprashanth99x/hacktitude_2023.github.io/challenge-16.md

   <img src="./images/12b.png" width="350px">
 </p>

-To achieve this you have to impelement the `updateTaskStatus(taskId, status)` method in the `groupRepository` file and this time it has to be returning a Promise which has an UPDATE query which updates the status of the task using the taskId.
+To achieve this, you have to impelement the `updateTaskStatus(taskId, status)` method in the `groupRepository` file and this time it has to be returning a Promise which has an UPDATE query which updates the status of the task using the taskId.

 The Promise has to resolve a message saying `"success"`.